santoshilam/Discipline_Specific_Guidance_for_DMPs/README.md

 # Discipline Specific Guidance for DMPs
-h/t Nico and Jose for the worflow and design of the book
+h/t Nico and Jose for the worflow and design of the book.
+Apart from the actual content the rest of the book is based on a fork of https://github.com/NZR/DS-BOK

 # Pre-requisites